anshlc/anshlc.github.io/_posts/2020-11-24-getting-started-with-ai.md

 labels should start by the `__label__` prefix, to distinguish between a label and a word.
 For our dataset, all the reviews are divided into two classes, the classes are `__label__1` which means negative review and `__label__2` meaning positive review.
 We have divided our dataset into two parts, for training and testing respectively.
+Here is what the text file looks after pre-processing
+{% highlight txt %}
+$ head -n 3 train.txt
+__label__2 Stuning even for the non-gamer: This sound track was beautiful!
+It paints the senery in your mind so well I would recomend it even to people who hate vid. game music!
+I have played the game Chrono Cross but out of all of the games I have ever played it has the best music!
+It backs away from crude keyboarding and takes a fresher step with grate guitars and soulful orchestras.
+It would impress anyone who cares to listen! ^_^ __label__2 Whispers of the Wicked Saints: This was a easy to read book that made me want to keep reading on and on, not easy to put down.It left me wanting to read the follow on, which I hope is coming soon.
+I used to read a lot but have gotten away from it.
+This book made me want to read again.
+Very enjoyable.
+__label__1 Buyer beware: This is a self-published book, and if you want to know why--read a few paragraphs!
+Those 5 star reviews must have been written by Ms. Haddon's family and friends--or perhaps, by herself!
+I can't imagine anyone reading the whole thing--I spent an evening with the book and a friend and we were in hysterics reading bits and pieces of it to one another.
+It is most definitely bad enough to be entered into some kind of a "worst book" contest.
+I can't believe Amazon even sells this kind of thing.
+Maybe I can offer them my 8th grade term paper on "To Kill a Mockingbird"--a book I am quite sure Ms. Haddon never heard of.
+Anyway, unless you are in a mood to send a book to someone as a joke---stay far, far away from this one!
+{% endhighlight %}
+Now lets train our model on the dataset
 {% highlight bash %}
 $ ./fasttext supervised -input train.txt -output model_amzn
 Read 289M words